-The BAF design for this treatment combination would be identical to that described in Section 4.1.
+The BAF design for this treatment combination would be similar to that described in Section 4.1.
+The secondary effluent, which flows to an effluent channel south of the secondary clarifiers, would be diverted to a new effluent channel north of the clarifiers and to a new pumping station to lift flow to the new facilities.
+The secondary effluent would need to be prescreened prior to entering the BAFs.
 Table 7 summarizes sizing information for the fluidized bed reactors (FBRs) for denitrification.
 The FBR design is based on information provided by US Filter.
 The effluent from the fluidized beds would flow to the chlorine disinfection basin and then be discharged from the facility.
-Table 7 shows that 120 BAFs and 56 FBRs would be required; these include standby units.
+Table 7 shows that 94 BAFs and 51 FBRs would be required; these include standby units.

-The area requirements for the BAF/FBR system would be approximately seven acres.
+The area requirements for the BAF/FBR system would be approximately 6.4 acres.
 This area exceeds the space available in Area A, the space west of the existing secondary batteries, but the proposed layout can be incorporated as shown in Figure 13.